John, Angela.

 Truth Before Everything:

+(Portrayer Publishers, March 2003 reprint of the work of 1897).
 No 7 in the Open Archive Occasional Series.
 Booklet.
 New book, fine.
 38pp.
 Order No. NSBK-C6502

 Keywords: B001C3VRLA, Portrayer, Portrayer Publishers, new title, Josephine E. Butler, social history, women, women's history, Victorian, nineteenth century, Britain, British, England, English, equality, gender roles, working women, prostitution, prostitutes, State Regulation of Vice, Contagious Diseases Act, social purity, Liverpool, reprints, working girls, philanthropy, philanthropists, Open Archive Occasional Series, Truth Before Everything, booklet